This post is in partnership with 3-IN-ONE®. All thoughts and words are my own.

 If you planted cucamelons (Mexican sour gherkins), this is also a good time to dig up cucamelon tubers and store them in pots over winter.

-If your plants seem overcrowded, now is a good time to lift, divide, and gift them to other gardeners.
-This is especially important for chives, which need to be divided every two to three years (depending on how large the clumps are) to ensure good growth in spring.
+Fall is a good time to split plants that bloom in spring to early summer, as they can focus their energy on growing new roots.
+Lift and divide any perennials that seem overcrowded or underperforming.
+This is especially important for chives, which need to be divided every one to three years (depending on how large the clumps are) to ensure good growth in spring.

 With plants that haven’t seemed to work in their current locations, consider transplanting them elsewhere in the garden.